GoldenAscending/build-pine64-image/README-En.md

 2) Building of bl31.bin

 Not necessary here.
-A prebuilt version that working fine is in the blobs folder.
+A prebuilt version that working well is in the blobs folder.

 Firstly, the gcc-aarch64-linux-gnu need to be installed，